SamSunny4/KeyBase/README.md

 ## Image Management

 ### Capturing Images
-1. Click "Capture" button in main form
+1. Click "Capture" (only shown if no current image)
-2. Webcam preview window opens
+2. Webcam preview dialog appears
-3. Click "Capture" to take photo
+3. Click "Capture" to take photo (stored in `images/cache` initially)
-4. Image saved to cache temporarily
+4. Preview updates immediately (staged image)
-5. "Delete" button appears to remove if needed
+5. Optionally use "Recapture" to stage a replacement or "Delete Image" to remove staged/committed image
-6. Image moved to permanent location on Save
+6. Final commit happens only when you click "Save Changes" in Edit; staging file is merged (overwriting existing image file contents or adopted as new).

 ### Image Storage
 - Default location: `images/` directory